 If you need to choose only one museum it has to be either Galerija 11/07/95 or War Childhood Museum.
 Just prepare yourself as they are not easy places to handle and you will most likely have to deal with lots of emotions through your visit.
 But I believe it is essential to see those museums and learn about Sarajevo history, to see why the city is so unique.

 Walking up Logavina street, trying to imagine the life in the besieged city

 If there is one book you need to read prior visiting Sarajevo it is “Logavina Street: Life and Death in a Sarajevo Neighborhood” by Barbara Demick.
-I read it three times by now.
-It shows how the residents of one street – Logavina – dealt with the life during the siege and how much they had to struggle.
+I read it three times now.
+It shows how the residents of one street – Logavina – dealt with life during the siege and how much they had to struggle.